bxparks/rpn83p/USER_GUIDE.md

 that the early TI graphing calculators used the Z80 processor, and more importantly, I did not know that they were programmable in assembly language.

-I realized that I could probably create an app that could turn them into a passable, maybe even useful, RPN calculator.
+I realized that I could probably create an app that could turn them into passable, maybe even useful, RPN calculators.
 The debate over RPN mode versus algebraic mode has probably been going on for 40-50 years, so I probably cannot add more.
 Personally, I use algebraic notation for doing math equations on paper or writing high-level computer programs.
 But when I do numerical *computation*